vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 ### Dependent Profiles
 In many cases our profiles are really made up of multiple profiles that are included in the same folder structure but can also be pulled in from another location.

 We do this when a product may have multiple STIGs that we would like to audit together but also separate into its own profile for organizational purposes.
 Another reason to do this is it makes profile reuse easier like with Photon OS which many of our product appliances are based on.
-Instead of maintaining a profile for Photon with each product we can maintain Photon separately and it can be called as a dependency in the a products profile and then provided inputs and tweaked as needed for that specific product.
+Instead of maintaining a profile for Photon with each product we can maintain Photon separately and it can be called as a dependency in a product's profile and then provided inputs and tweaked as needed for that specific product.

 If we look at the [vSphere 7 VCSA profile](https://github.com/vmware/dod-compliance-and-automation/tree/master/vsphere/7.0/vcsa/inspec/vmware-vcsa-7.0-stig-baseline) we will see an example of this.